himankpathak/Game-Engine-Design/README.md

 ## Assignment 3 - Working with GUI | Himank Pathak
+## BlockyWorld

-Simple AfterBurner module which allows camera movement and placing blocks on the field.
+An AftrBurner module with GUI in which you move camera around and place a block anywhere on the screen in any orientation possible.

-Player control instructions are in [Instructions.md](Instructions.md)
+Player / Camera control instructions are in [Instructions.md](Instructions.md)

-Watch video demo for the module [here](https://youtu.be/bMuMJSGqu9E)
+Watch video demo on the module [here](https://youtu.be/neTc6ACWXGw)